Deadline (2000 TV series): Production

 Series creator Dick Wolf hired Robert Palm as head writer and executive producer.
-Palm had worked for years as a newspaper reporter on the Hartford Times and the Los Angeles Herald Examiner before moving into screenwriting with jobs on Miami Vice.
+Palm had worked for years as a newspaper reporter on The Hartford Times and the Los Angeles Herald Examiner before moving into screenwriting with jobs on Miami Vice.
 He and Wolf had worked together previously on the tenth season of Law & Order.
 They didn't want to do another "cop show" and agreed on one with journalism as its focus.
-In 1999, Wolf pitched the show to NBC with Oliver Platt as its star and sold it without producing a pilot, as is the norm, but instead with a three-minute trailer.
+In 1999, Wolf pitched the show to NBC with Oliver Platt as its star and sold it with a three-minute trailer, instead of producing a pilot, as is the norm.
 Wolf and Palm worked with NBC Entertainment President Garth Ancier on developing the show with Platt in mind.
+Wolf invited director Michael Ritchie to direct episodes of Deadline but Ritchie had to drop out for personal reasons.
+Producer John L. Roman had previously worked with Wolf on Exiled and DC.
+(They would later work together on Law & Order: Criminal Intent and Chicago Fire.)

 Plots for the show were based on true stories from newspaper articles that Palm and Wolf found.
-John L. Roman produced the show, having worked with Wolf on Exiled and DC.
-They later went on to do Law & Order: Criminal Intent and Chicago Fire together.
 Richard Esposito, a New York newspaper veteran of 20 years, was hired as a consultant on the show.
 He worked with the actors and writers on outlines of stories and on "everything that helps them get a feel for the tone and pace of a newspaper."
 He also introduced Platt and other cast members to journalists around the city.
-Wolf invited director Michael Ritchie to direct episodes of Deadline but he had to drop out for personal reasons.

-Platt had been approached numerous times to do a television show but it was Wolf's reputation and the chance to do it in his hometown so that he could be close to his family that persuaded him.
-Wallace Benton was modeled on veteran New York journalist Jimmy Breslin, Mike McAlary and other New York tabloid columnists.
-To research for the role, Platt spent time with crime reporters Phil Messing of the New York Post, Lenny Levitt of Newsday, and Juan Gonzalez and Jim Dwyer of the New York Daily News.
+Platt had been approached numerous times to do a television show but it was Wolf's reputation and the chance to work in his hometown and be close to his family that persuaded him.
+Wallace Benton was modeled on veteran New York journalist Jimmy Breslin, Mike McAlary, and other New York tabloid columnists.
+To research the role, Platt spent time with crime reporters Phil Messing of the New York Post, Lenny Levitt of Newsday, and Juan Gonzalez and Jim Dwyer of the New York Daily News.
 The actor went out on stories with them, watched them interview and listened to them work the phones.
-During lunches, he remembers that he "got them to tell me their trade secrets."
+During lunches, he said, he "got them to tell me their trade secrets."